SherRao/MuSpace/docs/SPMP.md

 </ul>

 <h3>4.3 User Documentation</h3>
 <p>All pieces of code will be properly documented in order to ensure clarity of the purpose and function of the program.
-Up to date user documentation will be posted on our projects wiki page, which can be found here: <a href="https://wiki.muspace.me">MuSpace Wiki</a>.
+Up to date user documentation will be posted on our projects wiki page, which can be found here: <a href="https://wiki.muspace.me" target="_blank">MuSpace Wiki</a>.
 All other documents can be found on our project webpage here: <a href="https://muspace.me">MuSpace Documentation</a>.</p>

 <h2>5.
 Money/Cost</h2>